The CMB Bispectrum: The WMAP bispectrum

 \section{The WMAP bispectrum}

-We now move on to apply the mode decomposition techniques described and validated in the previous sections to the analysis of WMAP5 data.
+We now move on to apply the mode decomposition techniques described and validated in the previous sections to the analysis of WMAP7 data.
 Our aim, first, will be to estimate $\fnl$ arising from different primordial shapes, some as yet unconstrained in the literature (such as the feature models of section \ref{sec:nonscaling} and the flattened models of section \ref{sec:flattened}).
 Secondly, we aim to provide a full reconstruction of the bispectrum from the data, using the same pipeline shown to recover local and equilateral bispectra from simulated data.
 The main emphasis of this work is obtaining fast and accurate convergence for many different shapes, rather than a fully optimised estimation.
 The analysis presented here is intended as a proof-of-concept for late time modal estimators of non-Gaussianity, gleaning valuable new information from WMAP rather achieving a maximal extraction.
 For this reason our study has a number of limitations, which we enumerate here.
-We do not implement full inverse covariance weighting in the estimator as in (\ref{eq:optimalestimator}) \cite{SmithetAl2009}, but we adopt the pseudo-optimal weighting scheme used by the WMAP team for the WMAP 5-year analysis \cite{WMAP5}; we use multipoles up to $\ell_{\max} = 500$, rather than $1000$, since the pseudo-optimal $\fnl$ error bars tend to saturate above that threshold; finally, we work with WMAP 5-year instead of WMAP 7-year data.
-The reason for not using the latest available dataset is not only that this work started well before the 7-year WMAP data release, but is also due to the fact that WMAP 5-year data was originally studied with a pseudo-optimal weighting approach, thus making a comparison between our results more straightforward.
-The present work represents the initial implementation of this general approach to analysing non-Gaussianity, rather than its completion.
+We do not implement full inverse covariance weighting in the estimator as in (\ref{eq:optimalestimator}) \cite{SmithetAl2009}, but we adopt the pseudo-optimal weighting scheme used by the WMAP team for the WMAP 5-year analysis \cite{WMAP5}, improved by the inverse modal covariance \eqref{eq:estimatorsum}; we use multipoles up to $\ell_{\max} = 500$, rather than $1000$, since the pseudo-optimal $\fnl$ error bars tend to saturate above that threshold; finally, we work with WMAP 7-year substantially revising our earlier WMAP 5-year data results.
+However, we note that the WMAP 5-year data was originally studied with a pseudo-optimal weighting approach, so comparison between our results and previous work was straightforward and showed consistency.
+The present work represents the initial implementation of this general approach to analysing non-Gaussianity, rather than its completion even for the WMAP data given that we have used $\lmax<1000$.